 - Song structure plays an important role in determining overall hardness; most pop and rock songs often use a fairly predictable verse-chorus-verse structure, with a bridge thrown in before the final chorus, whereas most mid-ranged heavy metal songs break up the pattern slightly with strategically-placed solos or breakdowns, and heavier forms of music opt for more complex structures.
 Musicians from certain genres such as mathcore and Industrial Metal may even ignore typical song structures altogether for a more chaotic sound.
 However, song structure alone cannot make a song heavier or softer: some very heavy songs consist of nothing but breakdowns, and genres such as Goth Rock, baroque pop, Classical Music and especially jazz tend to ping lower on the scale despite the complexity of the song structures.

 Rough outline of the levels:

 - As soft as rock (and to an extent, most music) gets.
 May be an otherwise 2 song without any guitar to distort, or a song which is generally slow and light.
-Most acoustic music, baroque pop, and Dream Pop can be found here.
+Most acoustic music, baroque pop, and very light Dream Pop can be found here.
 Additionally, folk without a significant rock influence is mostly here.
 Some early pop can also be found here.
 This is the home level of Ambient music.
 Some songs from this level have periods of silence or near silence.
 Some examples can be instrumental.
 In general, songs here don't have any guitar distortion, but sometimes if the guitar distortion is light and being used to add to a calm atmosphere, it can still end up in this level.
 See The xx's examples on level one for an example of how you can have light guitar distortion but still end up as level 1.